MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/includes/aurora/prerequisites-migration-service-postgresql-offline-aurora.md

 These parameters aren't automatically migrated to the target environment and must be manually configured.

 - Match server parameter values from the source PostgreSQL database to the instance of Azure Database for PostgreSQL.
-Go to the **Server parameters** section in the Azure portal, and manually update the values accordingly.
+In the Azure portal, go **Server parameters** and manually update the values accordingly.

 - Save the parameter changes and restart the instance Azure Database for PostgreSQL to apply the new configuration if necessary.